Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-arrival.md

 GET /data/livestock/movement/animal-arrivals
 ```

-Get an individual animal arrival event for the specified id.
+Get an individual animal arrival event for the specified **ArrivalId**, the Id is required.

 ```
 GET /data/livestock/movement/animal-arrivals/{ArrivalId}
 ```

-Get all animal arrival events that are linked to the provided holding id.
+Get all animal arrival events that are linked to the provided **HoldingId**, holding Id is required.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-arrivals
 ```

-Get an individual animal arrival event for a given holding.
+Get an individual animal arrival event with a given **HoldingId** and **ArrivalId**, both Ids are required

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-arrivals/{ArrivalId}